Mon – Sun: 24/7 Plumbing

 DIY repairs can be viable for minor leaks caused by worn washers or O-rings.
 To replace a tap washer, turn off the water supply, remove the handle and stem screw, and use needle-nose pliers to pull out the old washer.
 Install the new washer and jumper valve, reassemble the tap, and turn the water back on.

-You’ll need to unscrew the stem using a shifting wrench for compression washer faucets.
+For compression washer faucets, you’ll need to unscrew the stem using a shifting wrench.
 Once disassembled, replace the rubber washers and any worn parts before reinstalling the valve stem and handles.

 When to Seek Professional Help